sanzi0/CppPrimer/Chapter 1/Section 1.4/README.md

 If the input values are all equal, the program doesn't output anything.
 The program will prompt the user to enter a first number, store it in
 `currVal`, and a second one, storing it in `val`.
 Then, only the second if statement will be executed, eternally incrementing `cnt`.
 The only way to see how many times these numbers occurred (and effectively end the `while` loop) is to signal end-of-file to `std::cin` through CTRL+Z (Windows).
-The read doesn't succeed, therefore `std::cin` isn't returned, the condition evaluates to false and the last statement of the first if block is
+The read doesn't succeed, therefore `std::cin` isn't returned, the condition evaluates to false and the last statement of the first `if` block is
-executed: we see the value of `currVal`, which is whatever first value we provided, and also `cnt`, which represents how many equal numbers we typed in.
+executed: we see the value of `currVal`, which represents our first input, and also `cnt`, which is the counter for how many times these equal values appeared.